 To address these identified issues of substance abuse, N.C.
 Cooperative Extension and 4-H have taken the lead on initiating community-based prevention tools through youth and family education to provide proactive education.
 Strong families build up resilient youth who become productive members of our community.

 Strong families also have nurturing skills that support children, have effective discipline techniques, are building and supporting healthy future goals, and have coping skills for stress.
 Young people in strong families will be more resilient, more able to resist peer pressure, and more likely to talk to their caregivers about problems they are facing.

 Resilience is defined as the capacity to recover quickly from adversity, especially during childhood.
-Resilient youth and adults are optimistic, getting through difficult situations without crushed spirits.
-Psychologists tell us that youth resiliency is formed when caregivers and/or other adults, like teachers and youth leaders, care about them, love them, discipline them consistently, and are interested in their life.
+Resilient youth and adults are more optimistic, getting through difficult situations without crushed spirits.
+Psychologists tell us that youth resilience is formed when caregivers and/or other adults, like teachers and youth leaders, care about them, love them, discipline them consistently, and are interested in their life.